FrederickMunro/posturize/README.md

 Posturize is a smart posture corrector aimed at significantly improving the user’s back health.
 The device works by using a flex sensor to monitor the angle of the wearer’s back.
 An Arduino board is utilized to process and send the information to a mobile app which aids the user in identifying a correct posture.
 Furthermore, the application will warn the user when they display an unhealthy form and provide day-to-day statistics regarding the user’s posture.
 ## Features

--Live posture feedback
+- Live posture feedback
--Exercise to-do list
+- Exercise to-do list

 ## Technologies Used
--React-native
+- React-native
--Node.js
+- Node.js
--Arduino
+- Arduino board
--Flex Sensor
+- Flex Sensor

 ## Team Members